May 06 2019

 Now, let’s look at which industries would be affected:

-There are 28 industries directly impacted by a drop in crude oil prices!
+There are 28 industries directly impacted (not all pictured here) by a drop in crude oil prices!
 This is illustrative of just how a change in one driver can have a ripple effect, affecting many different industries from supply chain to supply chain.
 Industry information will inform you which industries are impacted and how.
 Moreover, depending on the resource, your industry information should also provide you with access to financial ratios to benchmark company performance when such dramatic events occur.
 Businesses can use these financial ratios to assess red flags and areas of concern.

 Granularity is Key